rffuste/pillReminder/README.md

 pillReminder
 ============

-Android like app to remember to take your pills
+Android like app to remember to take your pills.

+It includes an Android wear application.